Before the ax, Comey was pushing Trump-Russia probe harder

 It was unclear whether word of the Comey request, put to deputy Attorney General Rod Rosenstein, ever made its way to Trump.
 But the revelation intensified the pressure on the White House from both political parties to explain the motives behind Comey’s stunning ouster.

-Trump is the first president since Richard Nixon to fire a law enforcement official during an investigation into the White House.
+Trump is the first president since Richard Nixon to fire a law enforcement official overseeing an investigation with ties to the White House.
 Democrats quickly accused Trump of using Comey’s handling of the Hillary Clinton email investigation as a pretext and called for a special prosecutor into the Russia probe.
 Republican leaders brushed off idea as unnecessary.

 Defending the firing, White House officials said Trump’s confidence in Comey had been eroding for months.
 They suggested Trump was persuaded to take the step by Justice Department officials and a scathing memo, written by Rosenstein, criticizing the director’s role in the Clinton investigation.